Hyman Minsky: Money Manager Capitalism

 Further economists such as Charles Whalen and Jan Toporowski have discussed Minsky's periods of capitalism.
 Both suggest an intermediary stage between commercial and financial capitalism, what Whalen calls "industrial capitalism" and what Toporowski calls "classic capitalism."
-This was characterized by the traditional capitalist-entrepreneur, the full proprietor of their firm whose was particularly focused on the expansion of production through developing capital assets.
+This was characterized by the traditional capitalist-entrepreneur, the full proprietor of their firm who was particularly focused on the expansion of production through developing capital assets.
 Whalen contrasts this expansion with the consolidation of capital under Financial Capitalism.
 Toporowski links money manager capitalism to current trends in globalization and financialization.

 Views on John Maynard Keynes

 In his book John Maynard Keynes (1975), Minsky criticized the neoclassical synthesis' interpretation of The General Theory of Employment, Interest and Money.
 He also put forth his own interpretation of the General Theory, one which emphasized aspects that were de-emphasized or ignored by the neoclassical synthesis, like Knightian uncertainty.